Turkey - Country Commercial Guide

 Smart Energy

-Smart grid systems deployment has begun in Turkey, and the stages of implementation vary from one DISCO to another.
+Smart grid systems deployment has begun in Türkiye, and the stages of implementation vary from one electric distribution company (DISCO) to another.
 Most have deployed SCADA and GIS systems.
 DISCOs utilize smart grid deployment to decrease losses while increasing reliability and quality.
-The Turkey Smart Grid 2023 Vision and Strategy Roadmap established several targets for full smart grid system implementation in Turkey.
-Several DISCOs have received approval to implement pilot projects using new methods of storing various types of energy.
-DISCOs are also planning for electric vehicle charging stations.
-The GoT intends to replace 30% of the 7.5 million streetlights in Turkey with smart LED lighting systems by 2023.
-This change is estimated to help save the GoT more than $40 million, and over $130 million with further LED conversion in the coming years.
+The Türkiye Smart Grid Vision and Strategy Roadmap established several targets for full smart grid system implementation in Türkiye.
+Several DISCOs implemented pilot projects using new methods of storing various types of energy.
+Although implementation of smart grid systems continues, deployment of smart meters is taking time due to its cost.
+Smart meters are deployed in sub-station level.

 Smart Mobility

-Many Turkish cities are in the early stages of installing Intelligent Transportation Systems (ITS).
+Many Turkish cities are in the early stages of installing intelligent transportation systems (ITS).
 The Ministry of Transport & Infrastructure stated in its 2013-2023 Action Plan that all cities will implement smart traffic light systems according to traffic density; green wave systems where cars, after encountering one red light, pass through subsequent green lights when maintaining a specific speed; digital traffic signs; and solar powered bus stops with digital arrival time boards.
+In addition, developing applications that centralize the management of user transportation services, support electronic payment systems, public transportation, fleet management and multimodal transportation systems, and giving priority to ITS applications to increase traffic safety are some of the smart mobility priorities written in the 2053 Transport and Logistics Master Plan of the Ministry of Transportation & Infrastructure.

-Recently implemented projects include smart bus stops, an online traffic density map, and an online tracking system for fire department vehicles in Ankara; a state-of-the-art traffic management system (including smart intersections, traffic density mapping, and fully automated parking systems) in Izmir; and e-payment cards for nearly all modes of transportation, including ferries, busses, trains, and metros in major Turkish cities.
+Recently implemented projects include smart bus stops, online traffic density mapping, and an online tracking system for fire department vehicles in Ankara; a state-of-the-art traffic management system (including smart intersections and fully automated parking systems) in Izmir; and e-payment cards for nearly all modes of transportation, including ferries, busses, trains, and metros in major Turkish cities.
 Other cities have shared bicycle systems.
-Some cities including Istanbul, Ankara, Izmir, Adana, Mersin, Antalya, Bursa, Eskisehir have shared e-scooter systems.
+Some cities including Istanbul, Ankara, Izmir, Adana, Mersin, Antalya, Bursa, and Eskisehir have shared e-scooter systems.
 ITS systems are utilized partially in Eskisehir, Konya, Mardin, Kahramanmaras, Gaziantep, Sakarya, Yalova, Kars, Edirne, and Manisa.
-In addition, Izmir, Ankara and Istanbul have agreements with a private company providing ‘Minute Car Rental Service.’
+In addition, Izmir, Ankara, and Istanbul have agreements with a private company providing ‘Minute Car Rental Service.’

 In early 2020, Gaziantep completed an ITS system called “Bluetooth Technology” to predict and analyze neighborhood-based arrival times by sharing messages and signs with drivers.
 Other ITS projects in Gaziantep include smart parking systems, passenger information applications, and plate recognition systems.